Ornitorink0/ccCrypt/README.md

 - `src`: the folder to maintain sources
 - `lib`: the folder to maintain dependencies

-Meanwhile, the compiled output files will be generated in the `bin` folder by default.
+Meanwhile, the compiled `.class` files will be generated in the `bin` folder by default.

 ## Requirements

 - Java 8 or higher
-- Standard Java libraries (Swing, AWT)
+- Standard Java libraries (Swing, AWT, etc.)

+It is strongly recommended to use `Extension Pack for Java` for Visual Studio Code (ID: `vscjava.vscode-java-pack`).

 ## Installation
 #### Clone the repository: